How to Say “This” and “That” in Chamorro

 Håyi ayu / eyu?Who is that (over there)?

-There are also older words for “this” or “that” which have fallen out of common use.
-I’ve occasionally seen and heard the word ini, which is an older word for este.
-Topping also mentions the words yenao and yuhi, but I have yet to see or hear those words anywhere.
+📝Older Words for “This” and “That”: There are also older words for “this” or “that” which have fallen out of common use, but can still be heard by certain speaker groups and in novenas, hymns and religious texts.
+These include the word ini, which is an older word for “this”.
+Topping also mentions the words yenao and yuhi for “there”.

-Noun + Este / Enao / Ayu
+Noun + Esti / Enao / Ayu

 ChamoruEnglish